knightcnbj/interactive-price-chart/README.md

 # interactive-price-chart
-An interactive price chart for BTC, LTC, ETH built on react js
+An interactive price chart for IoTeX built on react js and coinMarketCap API